Cz1544252489/Cz1544252489/README.md

 - 🩹 I`m learning bilevel optimization and trying to apply it to machine learning.
 - 💞️ I’m coding on Matlab, python and shell(Linux).
 - 📫 Reach me with e-mail 1544252489@qq.com.
-- 🚡 I have an [AI web](https://hp.cz123.top/AI.html) that contains three AI services with password.
+- 🚡 I have an [AI web](https://hp.cz123.top/AI.html) that contains three AI servers with password.
 If you want to try them, please email to me.
 - ✈️ As a person interesting to linux, I made a web that contains many links to some places I always visit.
 You can see it [here](https://hp.cz123.top).
 - 🍎 I like writing, and I put my articles (including my annual summary) on [here](https://file.cz123.top/8Writing/) with pdf extension.